Department of Music

 (Case Western Reserve University)

-Senior Instructor; Artistic Coordinator of Historical Performance Ensembles
+Senior Instructor; Head of Historical Performance Practice

 Historical performance; dance

-L. Peter Bennett, D Phil
+L. Peter Bennett, DPhil

 (Oxford University)

-Professor; Head of Historical Performance Practice
+Professor; Coordinator of Graduate Studies in Historical Performance Practice

 17th-century French music; historical performance